International exchanges

 This scheme supports one researcher, at any career stage, from each institution to apply for a one-month fellowship at the partner institution.

-Rylands Fellows visiting The Huntington will receive economy round-trip airfare and a bursary towards accommodation.
+Rylands Fellows visiting The Huntington will receive economy round-trip airfare and a bursary of £3,000 towards accommodation and subsistence.

 The Newberry-Rylands Exchange Fellowship